 Conclusion

 There are several ways to check your body temperature without a thermometer.
-However, these methods are not as accurate as using a thermometer, so it’s always best to use a thermometer for an accurate reading of your body temperature.
+However, these methods are not as accurate as using a thermometer, so it’s always best to use a thermometer for a precise reading of your body temperature.
 If you suspect that you have a fever, it’s important to seek medical attention, especially if your symptoms are severe or persist for more than a few days.

 We also have a detailed review of How to Use Non-Contact Infrared Thermometer in case if you want to check that out! and other articles.